amitshekhariitbhu/Fast-Android-Networking/README.md

 ```java
 AndroidNetworking.initialize(getApplicationContext());
 ```
-Initializing it with some customization , as it uses [OkHttp](http://square.github.io/okhttp/) as newtorking layer, you can pass custom okHttpClient while initializing it.
+Initializing it with some customization , as it uses [OkHttp](http://square.github.io/okhttp/) as networking layer, you can pass custom okHttpClient while initializing it.
 ```java
 # Adding an Network Interceptor for Debugging purpose :
 OkHttpClient okHttpClient = new OkHttpClient() .newBuilder()